-The Rev. Dr. Andrea Ayvazian is the Senior Pastor of the Haydenville Congregational Church—and proud and happy to serve in that role!
+The Rev. Dr. Andrea Ayvazian (she/her) is the Senior Pastor of the Haydenville Congregational Church—and proud and happy to serve in that role!
 Pastor Andrea was called to the HCChurch in June 2005.
 She has had the great joy of watching the church grow steadily as she has served as Pastor, and also seeing the beautiful, old church restored to its former glory.

 Prior to coming to the Haydenville Congregational Church, Pastor Andrea served as Dean of Religious Life at Mount Holyoke College for ten years—there she helped create a vibrant interfaith and ecumenical community with nine active faith groups on the campus, all thriving, when she left in 2005.
 Before her time at Mount Holyoke College, Pastor Andrea was the Director of Communitas, Inc. a non-profit organization that provided anti-racism education and training nationwide.
 In that role, Andrea crisscrossed the country giving lectures and leading seminars in 36 states.